remidinishanth/distributed_systems/kubernetes/basics.md

 Terms with which you should be familiar:

-* Cluster – Group of physical or virtual servers wherein  Kubernetes is installed
+* Cluster – Group of physical or virtual servers wherein  Kubernetes is installed.
+A set of worker machines, called nodes, that run containerized applications.
+Every cluster has at least one worker node.
 * Node (Master) – Physical or virtual server that controls the Kubernetes cluster
 * Node (Worker) – Physical or virtual servers where  workloads run in a given container technology
 * Pods – A pod is the smallest unit in a Kubernetes cluster.
 A pod may contain one or more containers.
 Group of containers and volumes which share the same network namespace